walter-a-jablonowski/simple-nutrition-counter/misc/usage.md

       # value mean all >= this, height might be used to fix weight
       - criteria: { gender: male , age: 40 , height: "*" , weight: 70, workout: false }
-        amount:
         lower:  4%  # summary view still is green progress if within these bounds
-        upper:  8   # percent for some defaut value, number for precise (max is added to amount)
+        amount:     # percent for some default value, number for precise (max is added to amount)
+        upper:  8
 ```